The Student Made Cheese Competition is an engaging way to teach students where their food comes from.

-The Student Made Cheese competition assists primary students at a basic level - discovering how cheese is made, where it comes from and the dairy industry as a whole.
+The competition assists primary students at a basic level - discovering how cheese is made, where it comes from and the dairy industry as a whole.
 Within the Secondary curriculum, the cheese-making unit crosses over general science subjects such as Chemistry (Year 10), Biology and Technology.

 The competition follows on from the RNA Teachers' Cheese Making Workshops, led by international dairy judge Russell Smith.

-Teachers are given the opportunity to participate in the free workshops and are guided through the process of making either a camembert or blue cheese.
-The teachers then pass on the information to their students, with the process taking six to seven weeks.
+Teachers are given the opportunity to participate in the free workshops and are guided through the process of making either camembert or blue cheese.
+The teachers then pass the information onto their students, with the cheese-making process taking six to seven weeks.